dahlia/fedify/docs/manual.md

 ---
-nav_order: 4
-metas:
 description: >-
   This manual provides a comprehensive guide to the Fedify framework.
 It is intended for developers who want to build a federated server with the Fedify framework.
+prev:
+  text: Tutorial
+  link: ./tutorial.md
+next:
+  text: Federation
+  link: ./manual/federation.md
 ---

 Manual